thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 A parenthesized expression kind of says it all on the tin.
 It's an expression surrounded by parentheses.
-It exists to help distinguish how applications are grouped.
-If we have four atoms `"f 1 g 2"`, we can use parentheses to express they're grouped as nested applications `"f 1 (g 2)"` and not f applied to 3 arguments.

 Because our expression is guarded by the `(`, we're safe to recurse here without fear of infinity.

 We also modify our anchor set.
 Previously we've threaded through our anchor set unmodified, but that changes now.
 When we're within a parenthesized expression, and only then, we want to allow recovery to a following `)`.